 Despite being one of the best technical fighters out there, Bellew did show there are evident vulnerabilities which Joshua, for one, certainly could exploit.

 Mr. ‘I am Feel’ would need to take on an also-ran contender before stepping in with one of the bigger and ranked heavies out there.
-In order to fully prepare for someone like Joshua.
+To fully prepare for someone like Joshua.